dennisysj/dennisysj/README.md

 - 🛰️ **CampusLens AR** – Persistent, location-anchored AR for campus engagement, Here's a short presentation of it!: [Campus Lens Oct 2025.pdf](https://github.com/user-attachments/files/22784448/Campus.Lens.Oct.2025.pdf)
 - ⚛️ Learning **React** to build interactive and scalable web apps
 - 🌐 Running [my portfolio site](https://www.dennisysj.tech) – check it out!
+- 🌍 **Python Workshop Starter Kit** – A friendly intro-to-Python repo used for teaching beginners!
+(If your interested email me and I'll give you information on how to attend this workshop, it's hosted every week on tuesday :D)

 ## 🛠️ Tech Stack
 **Languages:** JavaScript, Python, Java, C++